What is the Coldest City in Colorado? 2023 Update

-We’ve gathered that Colorado is a cold state, especially in the valley cities next to the Rocky Mountains.
-But how do these places compare to other parts of the world with frigid temperatures?
+We know Colorado is cold, especially in the valley cities next to the Rocky Mountains.
+But how do the cities compare to other parts of the world with frigid temperatures?

 Eastern Antarctic Plateau, Antarctica

-According to satellite info gathered between 2004 and 2016, temperatures on the eastern Antarctic Plateau were suspected to be as low as minus 137.2°F (-94°C).
-Scientists think that this temperature could drop lower given the dry air in the area.
+According to satellite info gathered between 2004 and 2016, temperatures on the eastern Antarctic Plateau were suspected to be as low as -137.2°F (-94°C).
+Scientists think this temperature could drop lower, given the dry air in the area.

-In case you’re wondering—people don’t live here.
-However, seeing temperatures like that makes winters in Fraser, Colorado seem like a tropical vacation.
+In case you’re wondering, people don’t live here.
+However, temperatures like that make winters in Fraser, Colorado, seem like a tropical vacation.

 Oymyakon, Siberia, Russia

-Unlike the Antarctic, Oymyakon is a permanently-inhabited place in the world.
-Less than 500 people live in this village in the Arctic Circle, but those that do get to experience an average temperature of minus 67°F (-55°C)—which is the temperature the school shuts down at.
-The lowest recorded temperature in Oymyakon was minus 89.86°F (-67.7°C).
+Unlike the Antarctic, Oymyakon is a permanently-inhabited town.
+Less than 500 people live in this village in the Arctic Circle, but those that do get to experience an average temperature of -67°F (-55°C), which is the temperature the school shuts down at.
+The lowest recorded temperature in Oymyakon was -89.86°F (-67.7°C).

-If you’ve been thinking about relocating to Colorado, you better expect cold weather.
-No, it’s not the same kind of cold weather that Russia or Antarctica get, but spending most of the year with temperatures below zero is uncomfortable if you’re not used to it.
+If you’re considering relocating to Colorado, you should expect cold weather.
+No, it’s not the same cold weather that Russia or Antarctica get, but spending most of the year with temperatures below zero is uncomfortable if you’re not used to it.